 Buchberger’s line of thinking is quite interesting.
 He mentioned that, where PRP injections are concerned, prescribed rest periods prior to beginning physical therapy differ based on where a doctor was trained.
 In other words, doctors recommend different amounts of rest prior to PT.
 This doesn’t seem to be appropriate when you stop and think about it.

 While there may be differences in the amount of rest prescribed, they shouldn’t depend on training.
 Differences between patients should be limited to their individual injuries and their reactions to the PRP injections.
 So what’s the deal?

-Although clinical evidence in support of PRP and stem cell injections for musculoskeletal injuries is growing, there isn’t enough clinical data yet to establish any sort of industry standards.
+Although clinical evidence in support of PRP and total nucleated cell injections for musculoskeletal injuries is growing, there isn’t enough clinical data yet to establish any sort of industry standards.
 Therefore, it is up to training companies and the medical professionals who guide curriculum planning to establish what they think best.

 Physical Therapy Is Beneficial

-Despite differing recommendations regarding rest periods, the one thing that most doctors can agree on is that both PRP and stem cell therapies benefit from additional physical therapy.
+Despite differing recommendations regarding rest periods, the one thing that most doctors can agree on is that both PRP and total nucleated cell therapies benefit from additional physical therapy.
 Injections can promote healing in a faster and more natural way, but physical therapy is necessary to regain maximum strength and flexibility.

 Therapy intensity also has to be considered alongside rest periods.
 It may be beneficial to begin physical therapy within a day or two of an injection, but it may not be appropriate to go all-in right away.
 Some patients may need to start more slowly and work their way up.